Let’s be honest — not all instructional designers are created equal.

 3. Creative in Their Work

 The best instructional designers are not afraid to be creative in their work.
-They know that it’s important to constantly try new things and experiment with new ideas in order to keep their courses engaging.
+They know that it’s important to constantly try new things and experiment with new ideas in order to keep their courses and training programs engaging.

 The truth is eLearning is a young industry that’s constantly evolving, and that requires creativity to push the boundaries and stay ahead of the curve.

-Great instructional designers are always experimenting with new ways to gamify their courses, add multimedia elements, and make learning more fun and interesting for students.
+Great instructional designers are always experimenting with new ways to gamify their courses, add multimedia elements, and make their learning materials more fun and interesting for students.

 4. Collaborative in Their Work Style